(click to skip ahead)

-Maybe I should elaborate.
+Maybe we should elaborate.

 But before you dive right into the prompts, get an extensive, by-the-numbers look at UMich’s offerings in its Common Data Set, and for deeper insights into how the university wants to grow and evolve, read its strategic plan.